Understanding Access Modifiers in C#

 Protected Access Modifier:

-Using protected keyword we apply protected access modifier to an object,
+Using the protected keyword we apply a protected access modifier to an object,

-protected keyword implies that the object is only accessible inside the class and in all classes that derive from that class, we will talk in more details about Inheritance with another article.
+protected keyword implies that the object is only accessible inside the class and in all classes that derive from that class, we will talk in more detail about Inheritance in another article.

 Example: